How to Write an Acting Resume With No Experience

 - Music-related – dancing, singing, and playing instruments are always among acting resume special skills.
 You can point it out in the Introduction Letter;

 - Combat training – well, don’t underrate it.
 Anything related to or describing stage combat (daggers, fencing, and swords), martial arts, or having general weapons experience is very helpful;

 - Improvisation – clearly, the best expertise, which is hard to get by the way.
-Whenever you decide to list an “improve” skills, treat it very seriously and prove it with some additional courses, if you can;
+Whenever you decide to list an “improve” skill, treat it very seriously and prove it with some additional courses, if you can;

 - Horseback riding – for the last time, don’t hesitate to write, even if there are no such scenes in a movie or theater performance.
 With a good agency, special skills for acting resume are highly appreciated, and you’ll get the appropriate audition first;